Want to encourage a love of reading in your child? Discover 9 strategies that can help beginner readers build good reading habits.

 5. Point to the words

 As you read a book, run your finger underneath the words you say out loud.
-He can better follow along and identify a few words.
+Your child can better follow along and learn to identify new words.
 He’ll also hear your intonation and know when you pause or stop between sentences.

 7. Look up a new word

-Once in a while, make it a game or assignment to look up a new word.
+Once in a while, make it a game to look up a new word.
 As you read a story, find words you think your child might not know.
-Write it down and, after you read the book, have him:
+Write it down in a notebook and, after you read the book, have her:

 - Write the definition (with your help).